 Think outside the box for perspectives, framing and composition.

-Eating makes for great photos when you incorporate fun and colourful foods… giant lollypops, fairy floss, milk and cookies… or in this case, popsicles.
+Eating makes for great brothers’ photography ideas when you incorporate fun and colourful foods…giant lollipops, fairy floss, milk and cookies…or, in this case, popsicles.

-I deliberately gave them red popsicles, and in theory it probably sounds insignificant.
-But that seemingly small consideration added a dynamic element to these shots, which were composed against a backdrop of more neutral tones.
+I deliberately gave my boys red popsicles, and in theory, it probably sounds insignificant.
+But that seemingly small consideration added a dynamic element to these shots composed against a backdrop of more neutral tones.

 Also, stripping them back to their shorts meant less work for me in the laundry later.
 But more importantly, it pared back the shot to as few elements as possible, ensuring the glorious red of those popsicles could really, well, pop!

-This is another activity where you’ll need fast shutter speeds and an ability to use a continuous focus drive mode.
+This is another activity where you’ll need fast shutter speeds and the ability to use a continuous focus drive mode.

-Compositionally, get lots of detail and wide shots, this a great storytelling type session.
+Compositionally, get lots of detail and wide shots as this is a great storytelling type session.

 Also, late afternoon daylight reflects off water droplets to create a beautiful, sparkling effect.

-Particularly when you see some magical light… the most ordinary of moments can be translated into amazing photos when they occur in pockets of light like this.
+Particularly when you see some magical light…the most ordinary moments can be translated into amazing photos when they occur in pockets of light like this.

 Related: How to Shoot in Low Light